 Nike is not only a leader in athletic wear, but it has championed social responsibility programs and inclusivity practices.
-Nike embraces diversity in its organization and hiring practices, according to a 2020 internal report:
+Nike embraces diversity in its organization and hiring practices and shares data from their 2020 internal report.

 According to recent research, diverse and inclusive companies are 1.7 times more likely to be innovation leaders in their market.
 This holds true for Nike and its constant ability to offer groundbreaking product strategy.
 For example, Nike’s successful approach to tap into a new market–Muslim women athletes.
 In 2017, Nike launched the “Nike Pro Hijab” as part of its lightweight, quick-dry apparel collection.

-The Muslim fashion industry is booming, with Muslims spending 2.02 trillion dollars worldwide.
+The Muslim fashion industry is booming, with Muslims spending $2.02 trillion dollars worldwide.
 Nike saw an opportunity to launch a product specifically for Muslim athletes—and it was good for business.
-The “Nike Pro Hijab” continues to be a top-selling product and its popularity rose 125 percent by the first quarter of 2019.
+The “Nike Pro Hijab” continues to be a top-selling product and its popularity rose 125% by the first quarter of 2019.

 As a sportswear titan, Nike continues to stay ahead of the competition by embracing diverse teams at all levels of its organization to capitalize on new opportunities and tap into new demographics.

-Nearly two-thirds of consumers (64 percent) are more likely to purchase from a brand that embodies diversity and inclusion.
-On top of that, job seekers want to see brands creating diverse teams, as 76 percent of job seekers report a diverse work environment is important in considering a job.
+Nearly two-thirds of consumers (64%) are more likely to purchase from a brand that embodies diversity and inclusion.
+On top of that, job seekers want to see brands creating diverse teams, as 76% of job seekers report a diverse work environment is important in considering a job.